4.2. How the Postgres_fdw Extension Performs

 Relations: (public.tbl_a a) INNER JOIN (public.tbl_b b)

-- (3-2) Execute the EXPLAIN commands for estimating the cost of each plan path.
+- (3-2) Cost Estimation: Executes the EXPLAIN commands to estimate the cost of each potential plan path.

 4.2.2.
 Sort Operations